martinschurmann/country-bac/README.md

-# country-bac.js
+# Get the BAC (Blood Alcohol Concentration) level for driving by country.

-> Get the the BAC limit of a country.
+> Get the the legal BAC limit of a country.

+> The BAC limit information was downloaded from the WHO (World Health Organization) [here](https://apps.who.int/gho/data/view.main.54600)

 ## Installation